 Moreover, East Texas jurors are not all talk when it comes to favoring patent protection.
 Juries in the district have been more than willing to put a defendant's money where their mouth is.
 Large and well-publicized damage verdicts that have befallen some defendants in East Texas are another reason for the popularity of the district.
 One recent example was TiVo, Inc. v.
 EchoStar Comm.
-Corp., 516 F.3d 1290 (Fed.
-Cir.
-2008).
+Corp.
 In this case, the Federal Circuit affirmed a finding of infringement against Dish Network (formerly known as EchoStar), an award of about \$100 million in damages (including interest), and a permanent injunction.
 Worse yet, Dish Network was found in contempt of the permanent injunction in June 2009, because its design-around product violated the court's injunction.
-See TiVo Inc. v.
-EchoStar Comm.
-Corp., Civil Docket No. 2:04-cv-00001-DF-CMC.
 Consequently, the judge awarded another \$103.1 million in damages.
-As of the date this article is being written, the judge has not yet awarded additional monetary sanctions until he receives briefs on the question from the parties.
+On September 4, 2009, the judge awarded additional contempt sanctions in the amount of about \$200 million, which brought Dish Network's total losses to roughly \$400 million.

 The TiVo damages award has been dwarfed by a June 29, 2009 jury verdict in Centocor, Inc. v.
-Abbott Laboratories (07-CV-00139, U.S. District, E.D.
+Abbott Labora-tories (07-CV-00139, U.S. District, E.D.
 Tex.).
 The jury in Judge Ward's court in Marshall, after a one-week trial, granted J&J's subsidiary Centocor, Inc. a verdict in the amount of \$1.67 billion.
-The damages were based upon Abbott's sale of the arthritis drug Humira included
+The damages were based upon Abbott's sale of the arthritis drug Humira, and included \$1.17 billion in lost profits and \$504 million in royal-ties.
+This is believed to be the largest verdict in a patent infringement case in history, eclipsing the \$1.52 billion judgment against Microsoft in a suit filed by Alcatel-Lucent SA.
+The Microsoft verdict was set aside by the trial judge.